claudiotalarico/qtqs_tools/README.md

 **Step 3: Start and Use a Docker Container based on our qtqs_tools image**

-The docker has been tested on macOS Monterey 12.7.6, Linux Ubuntu 24.04 LTS, and WSL2.

-Questa FSE requires a license.
+- Before starting the Docker Container, note that Questa FSE requires a license.

   Browse to the [Altera's Self-Service Licensing Center](https://www.altera.com/SSLC) and generate the license for Questa starter Edition for your Host NIC ID.

   Change the name of the license file into `questa.lic` and put it at `~/licenses/questa.lic`.<br>

+- Start the docker using the following script:

 NOTE: The way the docker container is started through the provided script `` assumes that the license is at:
 `$HOME/licenses/questa.lic`

+The docker has been tested on macOS Monterey 12.7.6, Linux Ubuntu 24.04 LTS, and WSL2.